rorgoroth/Clover/README.md

 - New dialog for adding filters
 - New options (top/bottom arrows, randomize filenames, bottom toolbar & more)

-**TODO:**
-- Replace Jsoup with a more lightweight HTML parser
-- Improve performance of the app

 ## About Clover

 Clover is a fast Android app for browsing imageboards, such as 4chan and 8chan.
 It adds inline replying, thread watching, notifications, themes, pass support, filters and a whole lot more.
 Clover is licensed under the GPL and will always be free.